BenMArthur/OllamaChat/README.md

 alt+space will open the window, shift+return will submit a prompt \
 all prompts, responses, and system prompts are stored in an editbale text box, so it is easy regenerate responses or edit/streamline them to not have unneeded information that would distract the model

+all chats are temporarily saved until you delete them or close the window \
+to save chats between sessions you must press the save button
+updates to chats will also be saved temporarily, but to lock in those updates you must press the save button again.

 \